pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 Time Shifting Operations
 ------------------------
-Calculating things like rate of change, or difference in a :class:`~tseries.TimeSeries` can be done most easily using a special method called :meth:`~tseries.TimeSeries.tshift`.
+Calculating things like rate of change, or difference in a :class:`~TimeSeries` can be done most easily using a special method called :meth:`~TimeSeries.tshift`.

 Suppose we want to calculate a Year over Year rate of return for a monthly time series.
 One might initially try to do something along the lines of...

    >>> YoY_change = 100*(mser[12:]/mser[:-12] - 1)

 This will give you the correct numerical result, but since ``mser[12:]`` and ``mser[:-12]`` have different start and end dates, the result will be forced to a plain :class:`numpy.ma.MaskedArray`.
 Also, it will not be the same shape as your original input series, which may also be inconvenient.
 To get around these issues, use the :meth:`tshift` method instead.

    >>> YoY_change = 100*(mser/mser.tshift(-12, copy=False) - 1)

 ``mser.tshift(-12, copy=False)`` returns a series with the ``same start_date``
 and ``end_date`` as ``mser``, but values shifted to the right by 12 periods.
 Note that this will result in 12 masked values at the start of the resulting series.
-By default :meth:`~tseries.TimeSeries.tshift` copies any data it uses from the original series, but for situations like the example above you may want to avoid that.
+By default :meth:`~TimeSeries.tshift` copies any data it uses from the original series, but for situations like the example above you may want to avoid that.